lukehalley/reduke/README.md

   - Added the option for the user to sign in user Google account using Google Sign In.
   - Used the users Google account email, username and profile picture to top of the navigation drawer.
   - Using a Reduke placeholder for users logged in using Firebase Auth.
+* **Persistence**
+  - Persisting Users using Firebase Authentication.
+  - Persisting Posts using Firebase Realtime Database including the creation, reading, editing and deletion of them.
 * **Your Posts**
   - Nav Drawer item to allow to user see their only their own posts.
 * **Image**